-Labor productivity is strongly procyclical in terms of its correlation with output in the model with a frictional labor market, and its procyclicality falls substantially as we reduce labor market frictions.
-The correlation of productivity with employment also falls, from around zero in the frictional labor market to countercyclical in the frictionless model.
-Both observations are consistent with the evidence.
+Labor productivity is strongly procyclical in terms of its correlation with output in the model and its procyclicality falls substantially as we reduce labor market turnover.
+The correlation of productivity with employment also falls, from around zero in the labor market with high turnover to a negative value in the calibration with low turnover.
+Both observations are qualitatively as well as quantitatively consistent with the evidence.
 The reason for the decline in the procyclicality of productivity, is the increase in the relative volatility of employment, a result that is consistent with the data as well.

-Two elements in the model are crucial for these results.
-First, the effort choice provides an intensive margin of adjustment for labor input.
+Three elements in the model are crucial for these results.
+First, the convexity of the employment adjustment costs implies that hiring costs fall from 3% to around 1% of output with the decline in labor market turnover.
+Second, the effort choice provides an intensive margin of adjustment for labor input.
 As frictions fall, it becomes optimal to adjust labor more through employment and less through effort.
 Thus, the volatility of employment increases more than that of output.
+Note that the model also predicts that the volatility of effort falls, but this predictions is not testable without observable measures of effort.

-Second, fluctuations in the model are driven by two types of shocks: technology shocks and preference shocks or labor supply shocks.
-In a one-shock model, the correlations between all variables would be close to either 1 or -1.30 In addition, if fluctuations were driven only by technology shocks then productivity could never be countercyclical, since employment would only fluctuate because of changes in labor demand, and the direct effect of technology on productivity would always prevail over the indirect effect of employment.
+The third element in the model that is important for the results is that fluctuations in the model are driven by two types of shocks: technology shocks and preference shocks or labor supply shocks.
+In a one-shock model, the correlations between all variables would be close to either 1 or -1.
+In addition, if fluctuations were driven only by technology shocks then productivity could never be countercyclical, since employment would only fluctuate because of changes in labor demand, and the direct effect of technology on productivity would always prevail over the indirect effect of employment.
 It is important to stress, however, that our results are not driven by changes in the relative importance of both shocks, which we keep constant, but by the reduction in frictions, which changes the response of the economy conditional on each shock.

 The model also predicts a small decrease in the relative volatility of wages and a small increase in the volatility of output.
 As argued in section 2.3, the first prediction is arguably not consistent with the data.
 The second one clearly is in contradiction with the well-documented reduction in output volatility, the so called Great Moderation.
-The decrease in the relative volatility of wages is driven by the fact that the wage is approximately proportional to the marginal product of labor.31 Since the marginal product of labor is proportional to output, but inversely proportional to employment, an increase in the relative volatility of employment must necessarily also decrease the relative volatility of wages.
+The decrease in the relative volatility of wages is driven by the fact that the wage is approximately proportional to the marginal product of labor.
+Since the marginal product of labor is proportional to output, but inversely proportional to employment, an increase in the relative volatility of employment must necessarily also decrease the relative volatility of wages.
 The increase in the volatility of output simply stems from the fact that reducing adjustment costs amplifies fluctuations in employment and therefore in output as well.
-In the next subsection we show that endogneous wage rigidities can easily reverse the predictions of the model for wages and possibly also bring the prediction for output volatility closer to the evidence.
+In the next subsection we show that endogenous wage rigidities can reverse the predictions of the model for wages and possibly also bring the prediction for output volatility closer to the evidence.